TrevorPilley/phone-number-parser/README.md

 ## Country support

-The library currently supports parsing the following countries:
+The library currently supports parsing phone numbers for the following countries and although best endeavours are made to adhere to published telephone numbering plans, depending on the accessibility of data there may be descepencies.
+If you happen to find any, please raise a bug.

 Country | ISO 3116 Code | Geographic | Mobile | Non-Geographic
 --- | --- | --- | --- | ---